ishanpanwar09/Project/Clarifai_and Tensorflow/tf_ishan/ReadMe.txt

 How to access files of this project-

 1. April_26_5PM Folder:
+	* This folder contains files for metadata extraction using Clarafai.
  	* Use ‘ImportFiles_Python’ folder to get metedata extracted from images.

 2. metadata_extracted Folder: